chenjuexu/devconnections/README.md

 # Description

-This is a MERN stack application, a small social network app that includes authentication, profiles and forum posts.
+This is a MERN&Redux stack application, a small social network app that includes authentication, profiles and forum posts.
 Authenticated users can make posts, comment posts, like posts; edit their experience, education etc

 <p align="center">
   <img src="./assets/DC1.jpg" width="49%" />